The two-dimensional Coulomb gas: fluctuations through a spectral gap: Introduction

 We shall make a few further mild assumptions on our potential $Q$.
 First of all, we shall assume that the Laplacian $\Delta Q$ is \textit{strictly} positive on the boundary $\d S$.
+(The case where $\Delta Q$ vanishes on some subset of $\d S$ requires a different analysis and will not be considered in this work.)
 It is also convenient to assume that we have strict inequality $Q>\check{Q}$ in the complement $\C\setminus S$, i.e., $S=S^*$ where $S^*=\{Q=\check{Q}\}$ is the contact set.
 We remark that for smooth potentials, it might happen that the complement $\C\setminus S$ has infinitely many components, but if $Q$ is real-analytic near $\d S$ there are only finitely many such components due to Sakai's theory in \cite{Sa}.

 With these preliminaries out of the way, we specialize to a class of radial potentials such that the droplet has one or several ``gaps''.